Conversation with “Peace”- Part 3

 then Japanese Beetles…

 In 2018, I planted over 100 sunflowers, due to squirrels or rabbits?
 Something, ate all but 1!
 Out of over 100 sunflower seeds, I got 1 sunflower bloom.
 (I know this time I am NOT shouting, “I grew up on a farm”, I am sort of hanging my head in utter failure as a farmer!)
+To me it was an “oh, well, I will try again next year”- because my family was not dependent on my sunflowers for oil, food or joy.

 SO how do you think you would manage growing ALL of your food for a year?
 How would you rate on a survival chart?